£0.00 0

 An educational philosophy explains your beliefs around Home Education, and should be respected by the LA when considering the suitability of your provision.
 On its own it is not adequate information; you need to continue on with a provision and resource report.
 The term educational philosophy is sometimes mistaken to mean a report.

 Provide details of the style of Home Education you will follow.
-Such as unschooling, child led, autonomous, semi structured, fully structured etc. Explain what this means for your family (as it will be different for everyone).
+Such as child led/autonomous, semi structured, fully structured etc. Explain what this means for your family (as it will be different for everyone).
 You will find explanations and descriptions of different styles of Home Ed HERE.
 Ensure consistent involvement of parents/significant carers is highlighted.

-Why this style and why it is right for the child/family.
+Explain why you have chosen this style and why it is right for the child/family, and how you make sure the child’s voice and views are heard.
 You might include any ASN (Additional Support Need) requirements here e.g. ‘X is autistic with a PDA profile and therefore must follow an autonomous approach to learning to thrive’.

-Include a list of resources the child has access to such as details about:
+Include a general list of resources the child has access to such as details about:

 Books (include workbooks as well as fiction/non fiction)